August 1 - 8, 2020

 English dance calling and leading is the best job in the world, but it is, in fact, a job.
 It requires training, experience, patience, love, continuing education, many hours outside of actual gigs to prepare and digest, and overall, passion for and dedication to English Country Dance, this sport we love so much.

-This course, held concurrently with Cascade of Music & Dance at Camp Louise, is designed and led by Joanna Reiner, who has been calling for many years, and enjoys passing this skill on.
+This course, held concurrently with English Dance Week at Pinewoods, is designed and led by Joanna Reiner, who has been calling for many years, and enjoys passing this skill on.
 It is designed for English dancers interested in becoming callers as well as those who have already begun their calling career.
 We’ll begin at the beginning with an overview of the history of ECD, and move on to other key topics including:

 - what makes a good caller

 - understanding ECD music and working with musicians

 The course will meet during two class periods per day and include dancing, discussion, small group work, observation, and practice calling.

 This course will encourage self-reflection, and will include critique and the opportunity to support and be supported by a cohort.
 Dancers should sign up for this class with a genuine desire to learn new things, take risks in a supported environment, and try different ways of teaching and calling.
 By the end of this course, you will have developed a set of personal goals for your teaching, and crafted a plan to achieve them.